pauliceia/vgiws/doc/api/resource/layer.md

     ```
 - Response: a JSON that contains the id of the resource created.
 Example:
     ```javascript
-    {'id': 7}
+    {'layer_id': 7}
     ```
 - Error codes:
     - 400 (Bad Request): Table name already exists.
     - 400 (Bad Request): The parameter source needs to be a list.
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
+- Notes:
+    - The parameter "is_to_create_feature_table" is usually used when is not necessary to create a feature table for the layer (e.g. when import a ShapeFile, it will be the feature table).
-- Notes: The key "id", when send a JSON, is indifferent.
+    - The key "id", when send a JSON, is indifferent.
 It is just there to know where the key "id" have to be.

 <!-- - PUT /api/layer/update -->